 The most common accounts for renters are revolving (credit cards) or installment accounts (anything with a fixed payment plan such as an auto loan or student loan).

 A one-time late payment can be considered a mistake, but a collection on your report shows a pattern of non-payment.
+Most services do not go immediately to collection upon payment being late, and many creditors do not send an account to collections until six months of non-payment have elapsed.

 Some collections can garner wages.
 This can only happen if the creditor takes the consumer to court and is awarded a judgment.